Eight factors for successful change

 8. Personal and emotional

-Fears, doubts and anxieties can come into play during change and are entirely natural.
+Fears, doubts and anxieties can come into play during times of change, and they are entirely natural.
 You should acknowledge this.
-As important as factual information is, for it to resonate in the long term, it always needs to be accompanied by a personal and emotional message.
+However important factual information may be, for it to resonate in the long term, it always needs to be accompanied by a personal and emotional message.

 Your contact person